An inflated dynamic Laplacian to track the emergence and disappearance of semi-material coherent sets: Funding

 JA was supported by an Australian Research Council (ARC) Disovery Project (DP210100357).
-The research of GF was supported by an Einstein Visiting Fellowship funded by the Einstein Foundation Berlin, and an ARC Discovery Project (DP210100357).
+The research of GF was partially supported by an Einstein Visiting Fellowship funded by the Einstein Foundation Berlin, and an ARC Discovery Project (DP210100357).
 GF is grateful for generous hospitality at the Department of Mathematics, Free University Berlin and the Department of Mathematics, University of Bayreuth, during research visits.
 PK has been partially supported by Deutsche Forschungsgemeinschaft (DFG) through grant CRC 1114 ``Scaling Cascades in Complex Systems'', Project Number 235221301, Project A08 ``Characterization and prediction of quasi-stationary atmospheric states''.
-The authors thank K.~Padberg-Gehle for preprocessed data on the polar vortex example (Section~\ref{ssec:examplePV}).
-We also thank K.~Padberg-Gehle and F.J.~Beron-Vera for discussions on this example.